JoshuaKGoldberg/create/packages/site/src/content/docs/engine/runtime/creations.md

 });
 ```

-If `blockESLint` is run in the same Preset, then it will receive those additional Args.
+If `blockESLint` is run in the same Preset, then it will receive those additional Addons.